A guide to publishing a successful ebook

 I have never written a book before, so I did some research on the Internet.
 Interestingly enough, I was able to find good resources and identified several key things to remember when writing an ebook.

-1. Content is the king: The first and most important thing to do before writing an ebook is deciding on the topic.
+1. Content is the king: The first and most important thing to do before writing an ebook is to decide on the topic.
 You should find a topic that you know about, and the information that people need and want to learn about.
-A topic with large demand is better than the topic that satisfies a niche.
+A topic with large demand is better than a topic that satisfies a niche.

-3. Eye Level Education: I remember hearing a term, "eye level education", advertised by one of the renowned Korean tutoring academy.
+3. Eye Level Education: I remember hearing the term, "eye level education", advertised by one of the renowned Korean tutoring academies.
 It doesn't matter how much you know about the topic, but what matters is delivering the content your students can easily understand.
-Several years ago, I have volunteered to teach senior citizens on how to use Internet, email and world-wide-web.
+Several years ago, I volunteered to teach senior citizens how to use the Internet, email, and World Wide Web.
 At the end of the course, I did a short survey and everyone thought my teaching was very hard.
 The reason was very simple.
-I tought 3rd grade material to 1st grade students.
-The key is writing the material your audiences want in the format that they can understand it.
+I taught 3rd-grade material to 1st-grade students.
+The key is writing the material your audiences want in a format that they can understand.

 4. A picture is worth a thousand words: I cannot stress enough that your readers are the king.
-They don't have the time to read every words in your ebook, and they will more than likely browse though the topics that they have less interest.
-Adding pictures, diagrams and flowcharts to your ebook will make the book a lot easier to understand.
-If you are adding images to your ebook, make sure you're not violating a copyright of the image.
-Be sure to use loyalty free images offered by free sites, or buy the images from stock photo websites before you use them.
+They don't have the time to read every word in your ebook, and they will more than likely browse through the topics that they have less interest in.
+Adding pictures, diagrams, and flowcharts to your ebook will make the book a lot easier to understand.
+If you are adding images to your ebook, make sure you're not violating the copyright of the image.
+Be sure to use loyalty-free images offered by free sites, or buy the images from stock photo websites before you use them.

-5. Hyperlinks: One of the benefits of publishing anĀ ebook is that you can include your website link on your ebook that your audiences can click on.
-The back links to your website will drive targeted traffic to your site.
+5. Hyperlinks: One of the benefits of publishing an ebook is that you can include your website link on your ebook that your audiences can click on.
+The backlinks to your website will drive targeted traffic to your site.

 Conclusion